open-resources/dash_curriculum/tutorial/part4/chapter13.md

 ## 13.4 Caching

 Caching, also known as Memoization, is a method used in computer science to speed up calculations by storing data so that future requests for that data can be served faster.
 Typically, this data stored in a cache is the result of an earlier computation.
-This way repeated function calls are made with the same parameters won't have to be calculated multiple times.
+This way, repeated function calls that are made with the same parameters won't have to be calculated multiple times.
 One popular use case may be recurvise functions.
-More general, whenever you process repititive but difficult or time-consuming calculations within your app you might want to use caching as it allows you to store calculations to speed up your app performance.
+More general, whenever you process repititive but difficult or time-consuming calculations within your app, you might want to use caching as it allows you to store calculations to speed up your app performance.

 ```{admonition} Memoization
 For an exemplary introduction to memoization and the implementation in Python also have a look at [Towards Data Science](https://towardsdatascience.com/memoization-in-python-57c0a738179a) or [Real Python](https://realpython.com/lru-cache-python/).
 ```

-Let's stick with a minimal example of the one that we have used throughout this chapter i.e., only a dropdown with a graph, but adding a repititve, time consuming functionality.
-Defining our own function `calculation_function`, we assure that whenever the callback for the graph gets triggered by selecting another country we delay the app performance by three seconds.
+Let's stick with a minimal example of the one that we have used throughout this chapter; that is, only a dropdown with a graph, but we'll add a repititve, time consuming functionality.
+Defining our own function `calculation_function`, we assure that whenever the callback for the graph gets triggered by selecting another country, we delay the app performance by three seconds.
+This will simulate a calculation that takes three seconds.

-Here is when caching comes into play.
-By storing the functions' values for the selected countries i.e., remembering the country in the cache, the respective calculation do not has to be executed the next time.
+Here is when caching comes into play: By storing the functions' values for the selected countries i.e., remembering the country in the cache, the respective calculation does not have to be executed the next time.
 We will use the `lru_cache` (LRU for Least Recently Used) decorator from the `functools` package that goes infront our function and takes in the maximal size of values that can be stored as a parameter.

 The app below with the respective code gives you a minimal example on how to implement caching.